python/cpython/Doc/faq/general.rst

 releases.

 The latest stable releases can always be found on the `Python download page
 <http://python.org/download/>`_.
-They are recommended production-ready version
+There are two recommended production-ready
-at this point in time.
-At the moment, there are two branches of stable
-releases: 2.x and 3.x.
+versions at this point in time, because at the moment there are two branches of stable releases: 2.x and 3.x.
 Python 3.x may be less useful than 2.x, since currently there is more third party software available for Python 2 than for Python 3.
 Python 2 code will generally not run unchanged in Python 3.

 How many people are using Python?